 Before children even know they have five senses, they immediately start using them with sound, smell, taste, touch, and sight.
-It’s imperative that we foster a safe and enriching environment for them to explore these senses from the time they are infants until they leave our care as school aged children.
+It’s imperative that we foster a safe and enriching environment for them to explore these senses, from the time they are infants until they leave our care as school-aged children.

-These activities are great for allowing students to use fine motor skills and pretend play to help their developmental growth.
+These activities are great for allowing children to use fine motor skills and pretend play to help their developmental growth.
 So much pretend play stems from this type of activity, so be sure to offer this type of play throughout the day.

 In addition to these materials, it is helpful to have some photos hung up nearby of construction sites and vehicles as well as some children’s books.
 This will enhance their creativity as they play in the bin.
-Limit this activity to no more than two students at a time so that it doesn’t get overcrowded.
+Limit this activity to no more than two children at a time so that it doesn’t get overcrowded.

 For older children, you could have them place letters in order on the sheet or sort by color, etc. Add a letter each time the class is introduced to it.
-This is a center that children love and can play in year round.

 This one is always a crowd favorite.
-I always like to set the tone by setting up a beach umbrella and laying down a blue tarp to look like water.
+I like to set the tone by setting up a beach umbrella and laying down a blue tarp to look like water.
 I bring in some beach chairs, and it feels like we are at the beach!
 I place our sand table on top of the tarp, and I like to use kinetic sand for this.
 While it is more expensive, it’s so much easier to clean up.
 Regular, playground sand works great, too.
-Add different beach toys like shovels, pails, molds, etc. Play some beach music, and students will have a blast!
+Add different beach toys such as shovels, pails, molds, etc. Play some beach music, and the children will have a blast!
 This is something I like to do in the fall or winter when we are starting to really miss the beach!

 Tip: if it’s in the winter, I also like to mix things up and replace the sand with actual snow!
-We use the beach toys and the kids wear their winter gloves and play!
+We use the beach toys and the children wear their winter gloves and play!

-According to Educational Play Care, “the sensory activities allow children to refine their thresholds for different sensory information helping their brain to create stronger connections to process and respond to sensory information.”
+According to Educational Play Care, “sensory activities allow children to refine their thresholds for different sensory information helping their brain to create stronger connections to process and respond to sensory information.”
 This shows that children need sensory play for brain development, body awareness, and balance in addition to exploring their senses.